weepay/gravity-form-weepay/readme.md

 # weepay Gravity Form Payment Module
 ![](https://service.weepay.co/form/normal.svg)

-weepay woocomerce is the simple and lightweight implementation of [weepay.co](https://www.weepay.co) payment service for woocommerce.
+weepay gravity form  is the simple and lightweight implementation of [weepay.co](https://www.weepay.co) payment service for gravity form .
 It's licensed under LGPL v3.0 license, therefore feel free to use it in any project or modify the source code.

 # Getting Started